 Step 8.
 Debt Schedule

-In order to finish the income statement and cash flow statement we have to complete the debt schedule.
+To finish the income statement and cash flow statement, we have to complete the debt schedule.

 The first step will be to determine if there’s enough cash to pay down the revolver:

-...Then see is there's any excess cash remaining to sweep into the Unitranche Debt:
+…Then see if there’s any excess cash remaining to sweep into the Unitranche Debt: